Brickend/docs/PRINCIPLES.md

 ### Validation Rules

+**Architecture Validation**:
+- `architecture.yaml` MUST exist as the base configuration file
+- All referenced service files in `service_modules` MUST exist
+- If `api.config_file` is specified, the referenced file MUST exist
+- If `services.auth.config_file` is specified, the referenced file MUST exist

-**Model Validation**:
+**Service File Validation**:
-- Every model MUST have exactly one primary_key field
+- Every service MUST have exactly one primary_key field per table
 - Field names MUST be valid identifiers in all target languages
-- Model names MUST be PascalCase and valid in all target languages
+- Service names MUST be valid in all target languages

-**Endpoint Validation**:
-- Referenced models MUST exist in the models section
+- Referenced files in `extends` section MUST exist

+**Cross-File Validation**:
+- Service names in `architecture.yaml` MUST match service names in individual service files
+- If `security.yaml` exists, referenced roles in service files MUST be defined
+- If `api.yaml` exists, endpoint configurations MUST be compatible

+**Security Validation**:
+- If authentication is enabled, at least one provider MUST be configured
+- RLS policies MUST reference existing tables
-- Endpoint names MUST be unique within the configuration
+- Permission strings MUST follow the pattern: `resource:action:scope`
-- CRUD endpoints automatically provide: GET, POST, PUT, DELETE operations

 **Database Validation**:
-- If auth.enabled=true, secret_key MUST be provided
-- Database type MUST be supported by the target language implementation
+- Database provider MUST be supported by the target language implementation
+- Table names MUST be unique across all service files
+- Foreign key references MUST point to existing tables and fields

 ---